JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``engine_is_turbo``
-        if the air intake of the engine is equipped with any kind of forced induction system set like a turbocharger or supercharger, then set it to 1; otherwise set it to 0.
+        if the air intake of the engine is equipped with any kind of forced induction system set like a turbocharger or supercharger, then set it to 1; otherwise, set it to 0.
 The default value is 1.

     ``has_start_stop``
         the start-stop system shuts down the engine of the vehicle during idling